 Evidence of scholarly/creative activity should reflect the University's scholarly/creative and academic missions.
 The University recognizes that scholarly and creative activities may encompass a broad range of topics and venues with respect to the variety and individual demands of specific disciplines.
-For all disciplines, at least three (3) peer-reviewed scholarly/creative activities within a rolling six-year period since the last promotion (or since the start of employment in the current position, in the case of tenure or first promotion).
+For all disciplines, faculty are expected to complete scholarly/creative activities that are supportive of maintaining currency within their specific discipline.
+Glassick et al. suggest the following standards for evaluating the scholarly component of educational innovations: